LaDainian Tomlinson

-Early years
+Early life

-Tomlinson was born on June 23, 1979, to Loreane Chappelle and Oliver Tomlinson in Rosebud, Texas.
+Tomlinson was born on June 23, 1979, in Rosebud, Texas, to Loreane Chappelle and Oliver Tomlinson.
 His mother worked as a preacher; his father left the family when Tomlinson was seven years old.
 Tomlinson did not see his father very often afterward.
 He grew up with a brother and a sister and later, also a half-sister and three half-brothers.
 At age nine, Tomlinson joined the Pop Warner Little Scholars football program and scored a touchdown the first time he touched the ball.

-Tomlinson attended University High School in Waco, Texas, where he ran track and played basketball, baseball and football.
+Tomlinson attended University High School in Waco, Texas, where he ran track and played basketball, baseball, and football.
 Tomlinson began his football career playing as both a linebacker and a fullback, but blossomed on the offensive side of the ball; he was named to the District 10–4A second-team offense as a running back.
 Tomlinson amassed 2,554 yards and 39 touchdowns his senior year, earning honors as the District 25-4A Most Valuable Player and the Super Centex Offensive Player of the Year.
 He was named to the state all-star football team in 1997, which included future San Diego teammates Drew Brees (Austin Westlake) and Quentin Jammer (Angleton).

 Tomlinson was an avid Dallas Cowboys and Miami Hurricanes fan during his youth.
 He idolized Walter Payton and admired Emmitt Smith, Jim Brown, and Barry Sanders.
 Tomlinson was able to meet Smith while attending a camp run by Dallas Cowboys tight end Jay Novacek.